exxbnc/xsctcf/README.md

 Can use --verbose aswell to test your config to make sure it works as intented.

 # Using a config
 To use the config run "make config".
-This will generate a config file at HOME/.config/xsctcf/xsctcf.con The program will automatically use the config over the default values
+This will generate a config file at HOME/.config/xsctcf/xsctcf.conf The program will automatically use the config values over the default values

 # Using it
 Add to startup applications as /home/usr/dest/xsctcf -f